Conditions + Treatments

 Going into her sophomore year at Fort Payne High School, my daughter, Brooke, started experiencing really severe back and leg pain.
 Brooke, who is currently a member of the University of Montevallo Falcons softball team, always had problems with back and leg pain, but it started to severely affect her activity about 3 or 4 years ago.

 Brooke has dysplasia in both hips, but her left was worse than her right.
-The left hip really caught the brunt because Brooke is left handed, everything she does comes from her left side: she hits off her left, throws off her left, base runs pushing off the left.
-Her right is only about half as bad as left was.
+The left hip really caught the brunt because Brooke is left-handed, everything she does comes from her left side: she hits off her left, throws off her left, and base runs pushing off the left.
+Her right is only about half as bad as her left was.
 She didn’t have any tears on the right, but our surgeon still plans to monitor it.
-We will address it, if needed.
+We will address it if needed.
 As long as it’s not causing pain, it’s not a problem.

 Our high school football coach gave us the contact information for Dr. Benton Emblom.
 When we came down to see Dr. Emblom, the first thing he ordered was a contrast MRI study of the hip with steroid injection.
 He wanted to inject Brooke to give her some relief, but the joint was so tight they could hardly do the injection.
 He told us he couldn’t fix her labrum without fixing the bones first because it would just re-tear.
 Dr. Emblom was hoping the injection would give Brooke enough relief that she wouldn’t need such a big surgery, but she didn’t get any relief at all.

 At this point, Brooke was in very severe pain.
 Dr. Emblom had a conversation with us about his Andrews Sports Medicine associate - Dr. Michael Ryan and his experience with hip dysplasia, but unfortunately, Dr. Ryan was in Switzerland at the time completing a mini-fellowship.